 3. Erase evidence of pets

 Most real estate agents will tell you how it’s necessary to erase evidence of pets in the house.
-Preparation for selling a home with a pet is really important!
+Preparation for selling a home with a pet is vital!
 You need to make it look like you never had a pet if at all possible.
-As pet owners we all become accustomed to the smell and mess that our dogs or cats create.
+As pet owners, we all become accustomed to the smell and mess that our dogs or cats create.

 4. Clean up the landscaping

 Another nice touch is to have some potted flowers at your front entry.
-If you have a sprinkler system and are out of the cold weather season get it up and operational.
-Not only do you want your grass looking healthy and green but it is a great feature to show off to a buyer looking to purchase.
+If you have a sprinkler system and are out of the cold weather season, get it up and operational.
+Not only do you want your grass looking healthy and green but it is a great feature to show off to a buyer seeking to purchase.

 5. Make things less personal

-If you are the type of person that has a thousand family photos scattered through out the house you need to cut back and make the house slightly less personalized.
-This is not to say you need to go overboard and remove all existence that you are part of a family like some home stagers will tell you to do.
+If you are the type of person that has a thousand family photos scattered throughout the house you need to cut back and make the rooms slightly less personalized.
+You need to go overboard, however, and remove all existence that you are part of a family like some home stagers will tell you to do.
 People don’t expect sterile anymore than they want to look at a ton of photos of your kids.
-It is after all a home not a house!
+It is, after all, a home not a house!

 6. Gather estimates on repairs and replacements

-Unless everything in your house is brand new, you can expect a bit of bargaining from buyers and their agents over the replacement of necessary components of your house.
+Unless everything in your house is brand new, you can expect a bit of bargaining from buyers and their agents over the replacement of necessary components of your home.
 Anything that is aging or in need of repair will be on the table, including your HVAC system, appliances and any rooms that need serious renovating – such as the bathroom or kitchen.
-Getting your own estimates on these costs will allow you to bargain more effectively.
+Getting your estimates on these costs will allow you to bargain more efficiently.

 One of the most common home inspection items that can become a bone of contention is your roof.
-This is an area you will want to pay closer attention to.
-If your roof is getting up there in age it may make sense to have your roof evaluated by a qualified roofer to see how much life you have left.
-It there is not much getting an estimate will be important so you know what you are dealing with financially.
+The roof is an area you will want to pay closer attention to.
+If your roof is getting up there in age, it may make sense to have your roof evaluated by a qualified roofer to see how much life you have left.
+It there is not much getting an estimate will be important, so you know what you are dealing with financially.

 7. Remove the clutter

-There are a couple ways you can approach getting rid of your clutter.
-Some people like to do it themselves and just rent a large dumpster that they can toss it all into and others would rather pay someone else to do it.
-If you don’t mind spending the dough a company like 1-800-got-junk will come over with one of their trucks and take it all away for you.
-A nationally recognized company like 1-800-got-junk is often times more expensive that some of the lesser know local companies.
+There are a couple of ways you can approach getting rid of your clutter.
+Some people like to do it themselves and just rent a large dumpster that they can toss it all into, and others would rather pay someone else to do it.
+If you don’t mind spending the dough, a company like 1-800-got-junk, will come over with one of their trucks and take it all away for you.
+A nationally recognized company like 1-800-got-junk is often more expensive that some of the lesser know local businesses.
 You might want to call around to shop price a bit.

 There is no way around this one.
-No one wants to buy a dirty house.
+No one intends to buy a dirty house.
 Whether you do the cleaning yourself or hire someone to do it – it needs to be done.
-This is the time for deep cleaning.
+Before listing your home for sale is the time for deep cleaning.
 The carpets, windows, floors, garage, basement, bathrooms, kitchen, yard and any other space or surface in your home, it all needs to be cleaned as thoroughly as possible.

-If cleaning is not your thing this another area where it is worthwhile to hire a professional.
+If cleaning a home is not your thing then be sure to hire a professional.
 If you are looking for one of the bigger name companies Merry Maids is very well known.
 Again you might be able to save yourself a few bucks by hiring a local cleaner.
-A local real estate agent is always a good resource for both people to recommend for cleaning and junk removal.
-These are common things that most people do before selling a home so Realtors are asked for help in this regard all the time.
+A local real estate agent is always an excellent resource for both people to recommend for cleaning and junk removal.
+These are everyday things that most people do before selling a home, so Realtors are asked for help in this regard all the time.

 9. Hide the kids